JackTheFruit/loop_subdivision/README.md

 2. make
 3. Subdivision <input_file_path> <output_file_path>

 Both input and output files should be .obj file formats.
+Example files are provided in the ./Data folder.